Chandamama: Style of storytelling

 The magazine started the trend of storytelling which is bound by common thread of moral values, with a grandparents' style of storytelling in a flexible third-person narrative mode, on print.

 The stories published have been drawn from numerous historical and modern texts in India, as well as from other countries.
 Mythology, epics, fables, parables and even useful hearsay were spun suitably to feed the impressionable minds so that they seek the right direction in life, even while entertaining them thoroughly.

 The stories embedded in the never-ending story of King Vikramāditya and Vetala (Vampire), an adaptation of an ancient Sanskrit work Baital Pachisi, brought wide repute to this magazine, and were also featured in popular TV serials.
-In each issue, the Vetala, in order to prevent him fulfill a vow, poses a typical catch-22 question to king Vikramāditya, involving a moral dilemma.
-The wise king answers correctly, and is thus defeated by the Vetala, forcing the king do it all over again and again.
+In each issue, the Vetala, in order to prevent him fulfilling a vow, poses a typical catch-22 question to king Vikramāditya, involving a moral dilemma.
+The wise king answers correctly, and is thus defeated by the Vetala, forcing the king to do it all over again and again.